OneNoteDev/MsGraph_Android_REST_API_Explorer/README.md

 ---------------------

 1. Download or clone the [Microsoft Graph OneNote REST API Explorer for Android](https://github.com/OneNoteDev/MsGraph_Android_REST_API_Explorer).

 2. Start Android Studio.

 3. From the **Welcome to Android Studio** dialog box, choose **Import project (Eclipse ADT, Gradle, etc)**.

 4. Select the **settings.gradle** file in the **MSGraph_OneNoteApiSampleAndroid** folder and click **OK**.

 5. Respond to the dialog ("Gradle Sync: Gradle settings for this project are not configured yet.
-Would you like the project to use the Gradle wrapper? ") by clicking the **OK** button to use the Gradle wrapper.
+Would you like the project to use the Gradle wrapper?") by clicking the **OK** button to use the Gradle wrapper.

-6. Open the ServiceConstants.java file in the com.microsoft.o365_android_onenote_rest.conf package.
+6. Open the ServiceConstants.java file in the app/java/com.microsoft.o365_android_onenote_rest/conf directory.

-7. Find the `CLIENT_ID` string and set its value to the client id you registered in Azure.
+7. Find the `CLIENT_ID` string and set its value to the Application ID for the application that you registered in Azure.

-8. Find the `REDIRECT_URI` string and set its value to the redirect URI you registered in Azure.
+8. Find the `REDIRECT_URI` string and set its value to the redirect URI for the application that you registered in Azure.

-9. Find the `MSA_CLIENT_ID` string and set its value to the client id you registered for your app in your Microsoft Account.
+9. Find the `MSA_CLIENT_ID` string and set its value to the Application ID for the application that you registered for your app in your Microsoft Account.

 Run the project
 ---------------